Red-Flag Monthly Calendar

 - Hourly exams and other academic pressures approach.

-- Depending upon the weather, some people will experience cabin fever if the weather forces them to stay inside for a lengthy period of time.
-With the lack of organized activities to compensate for this, anti-social behavior sometimes occurs, such as excessive property damage.
+- Depending on the weather, some people will experience cabin fever if they are forced to stay indoors for a long time.
+In the absence of organized activities to compensate for this, antisocial behavior sometimes occurs, such as excessive property damage.

 - Vocational choice anxieties set in with the onset of job interviews.

-- Worry of hunting for a summer job begins.
+- The worry of hunting for a summer job begins.
 This is especially high for students who were unable to find work during the Holiday break.

-- Relationship anxieties increase as either couples begin to strengthen their ties (engagement) or experiencing weakening relationships.
+- Relationship anxieties increase when couples either begin to strengthen their ties (engagement) or experience weakening relationships.

-- Fall housing planning begins with trying to tentatively decide about living arrangements.
+- Fall housing planning begins with tentatively deciding on living arrangements.

 March